daveshah1/flow-examples/ecp5-partial/README.md

 Run `make prog` to program the base bitstream

-Run `make prog_delta` to program the delta bitstream that connected LED D25 to counter bit 26
+Run `make prog_delta` to program the delta bitstream that connects LED D25 to counter bit 26

 Run `make prog_unload` to unload the delta bitstream by programming the reverse change